Gluten Free Spumoni Cookies

 The Perfect After School Treat

 Written by a Flint native (whose sister-in-law lives in my neighborhood), this Newberry award winning book combines memorable moments of laughter with poignant stories of a distressing time in our country’s history.
 The book is intended to teach children about the events that happened at 16th street Baptist Church in Birmingham.
-However, I think it speaks to the heart of any person, regardless of age.

 Other Chocolate Chip Cookie Recipes